malikdaksh22/Beautiful/README.md

 # Beautiful
-In this notebook i scrap Wikipedia using beautifulSoup
+In this notebook i scrap Wikipedia table and PassItOn images using beautifulSoup